zeroamps/Tooling/Git/README.md

 `git push <repository> <branch>` pushes commits made on your local branch to a remote branch in the remote repository.

-`git push -u|--set-upstream <repository> <branch>` pushes commits made on your local branch to a remote branch in the remote repository.
+`git push -u|--set-upstream <repository> <branch>` pushes commits made on your local branch to a remote branch in the remote repository and links your local branch with a remote branch then you can just use `git push` and `git pull` without specifying a repository or a branch.

 `git push <repository> -d|--delete <branch>` deletes a branch from the remote repository.